nfroidure/streamqueue/README.md

   .queue(Fs.createReadStream('input.txt'))
   .queue(Fs.createReadStream('input2.txt'))
   .queue(Fs.createReadStream('input3.txt'))
-  .end()
+  .done()
   .pipe(process.stdout);
 ```

-You can queue new streams at any moment until you call the end() method.
+You can queue new streams at any moment until you call the done() method.
+So the
+ created stream will not fire the end event until done() call.

 ## Contributing
 Feel free to pull your code if you agree with publishing it under the MIT license.